omega-gg/vox/doc/about.md

 https://omega.gg/MotionMonkey

-NOTE: MotionMonkey is closed source and based on Sky kit under the LGPL license.
+License: MotionMonkey is closed source and based on Sky kit under the LGPL.

 ## MotionBox